Finance graduate schemes 2025

 How and when should I apply?

-To give you an idea of the application process, the Santander graduate programme involves the following stages:
+To give you an idea of the application process, the Santander graduate programme involves:

-• Online test - you'll then face a series of tests to determine the skills you'll bring to the team.
-These include a video-based situational judgement test, a personality test, and a gamified numerical challenge.
+- Online test - these include a video-based situational judgement test, a personality test, and a gamified numerical challenge.

-• Video interview (pre-recorded) - once you've successfully navigated the tests, you'll get the opportunity to record a video explaining why you've selected this scheme and the skills you’d bring to the role.
+- Video interview (pre-recorded) - once you've successfully navigated the tests, you'll record a video explaining why you've selected this scheme and the skills you’d bring to the role.

-• Virtual assessment centre - finally, you'll be invited to a half-day session where you'll undertake three exercises.
-One of these is a group exercise to get to know the other attendees, as well as a presentation, followed by a one-to-one interview.
+- Virtual assessment centre - finally, you'll be invited to a half-day session where you'll undertake three exercises.
+One of these is a group exercise to get to know the other attendees, followed by a presentation and a one-to-one interview.

 For tips on showing yourself in the best possible light and writing a successful application, see applying for jobs.
 You can also read our interview tips.